-Prior to 1815, the gold lion was originally the national flag of Ceylon; its four pipul leaves are Buddhist symbols and the sword represents authority.
+Prior to 1815, the gold lion was originally the national flag of Ceylon; the four pipul leaves are Buddhist symbols and the sword represents authority.

 Sri Lanka Coat of Arms:

-Making up the base of the emblem is a traditional grain vase sprouting sheaves of rice.
+The base of the emblem is a traditional grain vase sprouting sheaves of rice.
 Sinhalese heraldic symbols of the sun and moon flank either side of the vase, and the crest of the Dharmacakra at the top represents Buddhism.